AmanChoudhary2020/nurse-scheduling-app/README.md

 ## Introduction

 I developed a mini-scheduling system for nurses that incorporates shift requirements and preferences.
-The project involved full-stack TypeScript development, using NestJS for the backend and Vite with React for the frontend.
+The project involved full-stack TypeScript development, using NestJS and MySQL for the backend, Vite with React for the frontend.

 ## The exercise
 My mini-scheduling system generates a simple weekly schedule based on shift requirements and nurse preferences.